jazzband/django-two-factor-auth/README.rst

     ``two_factor.call_gateways.Fake``, which echoes the call message to the console.
 A gateway for Twilio comes prepackaged, see the settings below.

+``TF_VERIFICATION_WINDOW``
+    Number of seconds that the signed user verification is valid for.
+    Defaults to 60.

 Twilio
 ------
 Gateways for sending text message and initiating calls trough Twilio_ come